 By letting them meet and live their first days without problem, you’re giving them the chance to have a beautiful relationship.

-Keep a leash on your dog the first day, so that you can catch him if necessary, even inside it’s important!
+Keep a leash on your dog the first day, so that you can catch them if necessary, even inside it’s important!

-Don’t let him have access to the whole house, close the doors, to keep an eye on him, limit the risk of bad behavior.
+Don’t let them have access to the whole house, close the doors, to keep an eye on them, limit the risk of bad behavior.
 Open bit by bit, after several days without problem.

-Limiting his space the first days can be very reassuring for a dog, especially if you have to leave him alone.
-He will feel less lost and safer.
+Limiting their space the first days can be very reassuring for a dog, especially if you have to leave them alone.
+They will feel less lost and safer.

-By establishing his main living place near you, you allow him to establish his comfort zone there and that this is where you the most of time in the house.
+By establishing their main living place near you, you allow them to establish their comfort zone there and that this is where you the most of time in the house.

 3 days, 3 weeks, 3 months.

 Even if you’ve had dogs and have a good knowledge, your dog, like you, is unique.
-It’s important to learn to know him.
+It’s important to learn to know them.

-Pay attention to him : it’s important to see what triggers a reaction from him, what he seems to like, what seems to bother him… His body language is very meaningful, learn how to interpret it.
-Observe his behaviours, postures…
+Pay attention to them : it’s important to see what triggers a reaction from them, what they seems to like, what seems to bother them… Their body language is very meaningful, learn how to interpret it.
+Observe their behaviours, postures…

-He probably will discover things that seem normal to you.
-The TV, the lawn mower, kids shouting, the dishwasher making noise… Remember to reassure him about these discoveries, so that he associates them to something positive.
+They probably will discover things that seem normal to you.
+The TV, the lawn mower, kids shouting, the dishwasher making noise… Remember to reassure them about these discoveries, so that they associates them to something positive.

 Have you ever heard about calming signals?
 They are a part of animal communication and every dog owner should know and respect them.
 I suggest you to read this article.

-It’s up to you to try to understand your dog before asking him to understand you.
-What is he saying to you in his dog language?
-What emotion is he expressing by behaving such and such way?
-Once you’ve understood him, you can have an adapted reaction, offer him something else or reassure him if necessary…
+It’s up to you to try to understand your dog before asking them to understand you.
+What are they saying to you in their dog language?
+What emotion are they expressing by behaving such and such way?
+Once you’ve understood them, you can have an adapted reaction, offer them something else or reassure them if necessary…

-By answering his needs, you will allow him to open up, make sure that he is mentally and physically satisfied.
+By answering their needs, you will allow them to open up, make sure that they are mentally and physically satisfied.
 This article will help you to understand his needs.
 Establish a routine so that your dog has a framework.
-Take him out regularly, feed him regularly and preferably outside of his bowl.
+Take them out regularly, feed them regularly and preferably outside of his bowl.

 After the first 48 hours, it’s important to start setting the house rules.
-Even if his little eyes full of love or fear make you want to give in, remember that the limits need to be clearly but positively set, for his well-being and yours.
+Even if their little eyes full of love or fear make you want to give in, remember that the limits need to be clearly but positively set, for their well-being and yours.

-Not knowing when he’s allowed or not is troubling for him.
-If you change your mind from one day to the next, he will be confused and it will lead to stress.
-Which is far from ideal, especially for a dog from a rescue center.
+Not knowing when they’re allowed or not is troubling for them.
+If you change your mind from one day to the next, they will be confused and it will lead to stress.
+Which is far from ideal, especially for a rescue dog.

-A dog needs love and compassion as much as a living environment that makes him feel safe.
+A dog needs love and compassion as much as a living environment that makes them feel safe.

-He needs to understand how you work, what is allowed, what isn’t, and if it’s all clear, he’ll understand and you will then have established a stable relationship with him.
+He needs to understand how you work, what is allowed, what isn’t, and if it’s all clear, he’ll understand and you will then have established a stable relationship with them.

 With love, patience and a good understanding of what’s going on in his head, you’ll develop a very strong and unique connection with your dog.

 Sometimes, your love and patience, aren’t enough to make certain traumas disappear, causing behavior problems.
-Don’t hesitate to ask for help to a dog trainor or a behaviorist, before the situation gets worse or you’re completely overwhelmed.
+Don’t hesitate to ask for help to a dog trainer or a dog behaviour consultant, before the situation gets worse or you’re completely overwhelmed.

 Taking dog training lessons, based on positive methods, can also be very useful, especially if it’s your first dog.